 There was a small STUDY that compared the drug Mesalamine to Boswellia and the researchers concluded with this, “Considering both safety and efficacy of Boswellia serrata extract, it appears to be superior over mesalazine in terms of a benefit-risk-evaluation.”

 6. Restricts the Growth of Cancer Cells

-There was a STUDY that looked at this (and there are many others) used Boswellia sacra which comes from the Arabian peninsula or perhaps north Africa.
-It’s similar to Boswellia serrata though, which is what you find in most American dietary supplements.
-Researchers evaluated boswellia and found that is definitely shows potential for slowing down metastasis for breast cancer, as well as brain tumors, pancreatic cancer and leukemia.
-Furthermore, acetyl-11-keto-beta-boswellic acid (AKBA), a compound found in boswellia seems to slow down the progression of multiple myeloma, a cancer of the blood.
+There was a STUDY that looked at this (and there are many others) that used Boswellia sacra, which comes from the Arabian peninsula or perhaps north Africa.
+It’s similar to Boswellia serrata, though, which is what you find in most American dietary supplements.
+Researchers evaluated boswellia and found that definitely shows potential for slowing down metastasis for breast cancer, as well as brain tumors, pancreatic cancer and leukemia.
+Furthermore, acetyl-11-keto-beta-boswellic acid (AKBA), a compound found in boswellia, seems to slow down the progression of multiple myeloma, a cancer of the blood.

 7. Prevents Free Radical Damage

 Terpenes are found in many plants, and their strong scent helps them fend off potential insect and animal invaders.
 Boswellia extract contains terpenes too, and when you take it, it does a similar thing in your body, acting as a free radical scavenger.
 Think of it as a potent antioxidant standing guard outside your precious cells.
 This benefit could be achieved by even doing the simplest things like using frankincense in your diffuser, or applying it to your skin, or perhaps inhaling it.
 You don’t have to necessarily take it in oral form to have this benefit.